gregwhitaker/catnap/README.md

 ##Getting Catnap
 Catnap libraries are available from JCenter.

-###Spring
-If you are integrating Catnap with a SpringMVC or Spring Boot application you will need the [catnap-spring](https://bintray.com/gregwhitaker/maven/catnap-spring) library.
+* [catnap-spring](https://bintray.com/gregwhitaker/maven/catnap-spring) - Use this library if you are integrating Catnap with a SpringMVC or Spring Boot application.

-###JAX-RS
-If you are integrating Catnap with a Jersey or RESTEasy application you will need the [catnap-jaxrs](https://bintray.com/gregwhitaker/maven/catnap-jaxrs) library.
+* [catnap-jaxrs](https://bintray.com/gregwhitaker/maven/catnap-jaxrs) - Use this library if you are integrating Catnap with a Jersey or RESTEasy application.

 ##Getting Started